 Understanding the Monkey Animation Effects

 For instance, in the Effect tab, you can see that 3 Degree Counterclockwise Rotation has been applied with Auto Reverse and without any Smoothness.
-In the Timing tab, Start animation is set to With Previous with a Delay Timing of 1 Second, Duration 0.75 Seconds and 3 Repeats.
+In the Timing tab, the Start animation is set to With Previous with a Delay Timing of 1 Second, Duration 0.75 Seconds, and 3 Repeats.

-- Effect Options window also shows that Start Smoothness of 1 Second has been applied without Auto Reverse and the duration of this effect is 1 second.
-So, the Left Leg will smoothly move upwards, traveling up to the length of Motion Path and will then stay there because of No Auto Reverse.
+- The effect Options window also shows that Start Smoothness of 1 Second has been applied without Auto Reverse and the duration of this effect is 1 second.
+So, the Left Leg will smoothly move upwards, traveling up to the length of the Motion Path, and will then stay there because of No Auto Reverse.

-The 3rd Animation is Down Motion Path, which will begin after the Up Motion Path having 3 loops.
-That is the reason, we didn’t apply Auto Reverse on the 2nd Up Motion Path because the animation requires different Effect options of this path.
+The 3rd Animation is Down Motion Path, which will begin after the Up Motion Path has 3 loops.
+That is the reason, we didn’t apply Auto Reverse on the 2nd Up Motion Path because the animation requires different Effect options for this path.

 - Take a look.
-The default Smoothness of 0.37 Seconds for Start and 0.38 Seconds for End, which is half the timings of the total duration of 0.75 seconds.
+The default Smoothness of 0.37 Seconds for the Start and 0.38 Seconds for the End, which is half the timing of the total duration of 0.75 seconds.
 We are also Auto Reversing the effect with a 1-second delay.
 So, when the leg will start spinning, at the same time it will start moving downwards having 3 repeats of down and up moves.

-We again used the Down Motion Path to create the monkey fall effect when the music skip.
-The duration of this animation is 0.25 seconds which means monkey will fall at higher speed.
-Delay timing is 5.50 seconds which is the time when music stops playing.
+We again used the Down Motion Path to create the monkey fall effect when the music skipped.
+The duration of this animation is 0.25 seconds which means the monkey will fall at a higher speed.
+The Delay timing is 5.50 seconds which is the time when the music stops playing.
 The length of this 3rd motion path is touching back to the ground, whereas the 1st motion path will take the monkey into the air and 2nd will make him float in the air.

-- Then you can take the help of Selection Pane and Animation Painter to replicate the same effects to the rest of the objects.
+- Then you can take the help of Selection Pane and Animation Painter to replicate the same effects on the rest of the objects.

-- The third-eye covers (hide rest of the objects except Left Eye Cover and Right Eye Cover and see the slideshow) are also moving along with other parts.
-Because of the Wipe Exit effect, both the covers get disappeared at 2 seconds to reveal the third-eye.
-To shut the third-eye again when the monkey falls back, we used the Wipe Entrance effect at 5 seconds.
+- The third-eye covers (hide the rest of the objects except the Left Eye Cover and Right Eye Cover and see the slideshow) are also moving along with other parts.
+Because of the Wipe Exit effect, both the covers get disappeared in 2 seconds to reveal the third eye.
+To shut the third eye again when the monkey falls back, we used the Wipe Entrance effect at 5 seconds.